Sometimes it is hard to be brave in your career, but making decisions and taking opportunities is key, says Christine Tacon

 The question of how to work effectively and efficiently is brought up a lot as we navigate through our careers.
 Sometimes when challenges present themselves, it can be difficult to know how to address these.

-Christine Tacon, who became the UK’s first Groceries Code Adjudicator (GCA) in 2013 and has achieved significant cultural change in the sector, has talked with us about the challenges that can be presented in the workplace and has provided advice on how best to address these.
+Christine Tacon, who became the UK’s first Groceries Code Adjudicator (GCA) in 2013 and has achieved significant cultural change in the sector, has a wealth of advice on how to address challenges that can be presented in the workplace.

 Making a change

 “I always start with data, get the facts together and build pictures with what they show as that always helps,” Ms Tacon says.
 “Then talk about what you have found with others.
 That’s what the team is for and together you will have better ideas.
 I have once turned to external consultants when I joined a business and the top team was stuck, but that would never be my first step.”